koelling/ddowl/README.md

     module purge && module load R/3.3.1-newgcc
     Rscript phaser.r \
-        '/t1-data/user/koelling/nanopore/samples_run180519b_rerun.csv' \
+        'examples/samples.csv' \
-        '/t1-data/user/bernkopf/180520_MinION/snps_%s.txt' \
+        'examples/snps_%s.tsv' \
     ;

 # phaser_call.r
 R script to load CSV files from phaser.py and do advanced statistical analysis (combining data from multiple SNPs, p-values, etc)

 ## Input
-To run the phaser script you need to provide two parameters - the sample table and the SNP filename mask, as described above.
+To run the phaser script you need to provide two parameters - the sample CSV and the variant TSV filename mask, as described above.
 Run `Rscript phaser_call.r --help` to see additional parameters.

 ## Output